 Another key aspect of God’s nature is His immutability.
 He does not change, being the same “yesterday, today and forever” (Hebrews 13:8).
 He states outright in Malachi 3:6, “I the LORD do not change.”
 Because of His unchanging nature, we can depend on His blessings: “Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows” (James 1:17).

-We must not overlook God’s wrath, based on His holiness.
+We must not overlook God’s wrath, which flows from His holiness.
 He has a righteous anger against sin (Psalm 7:11), and, because of God’s impending judgment, mankind needs the gospel message of grace and salvation.
-It is also God’s nature to love (1 John 4:16), and in His love for the world, He Himself came to earth in the form of Jesus Christ to redeem us (John 3:16).
+It is also God’s nature to love (1 John 4:16), and in His love for the world, He sent His only Son, Jesus Christ, to redeem us (John 3:16).
 Nothing less than a perfect sacrifice would do.

 Love is more than an attribute of God; He is literally the essence of love.
 This is stated clearly in 1 John 4:8, “Whoever does not love does not know God, because God is love.”
 God’s love is eternal.
 Because He is immutable, His love never changes.
 His love is perfect and holy.

 “For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord” (Romans 8:38–39).